jomaa-ahmed/jomaa-ahmed/README.md

-# Hello, I'm Ahmed Jemaa! 👋
+# Hello, I'm JEMAA AHMED! 👋

 ### 👨‍💻 About Me
 I'm a passionate **Computer Science student** and **DevOps enthusiast** with hands-on experience in cloud automation, CI/CD pipelines, and IoT solutions.
 I love building scalable systems and solving real-world problems using cutting-edge technologies.